 Stephen Fowler, Director of Technologies

 We’ve seen how disruptive a cyber-attack against a major software supplier can be.
 Notably, attackers recently targeted IT giant Cisco after a threat actor launched a phishing attack on an employee (it wasn’t Omni, honest).
-Cisco said it became aware of a potential compromise on 24th May, which targeted its corporate IT infrastructure, rather than
+Cisco said it became aware of a potential compromise on 24th May, which targeted its corporate IT infrastructure.

 An investigation found the employee’s credentials were compromised after an attacker gained control of a personal Google account where details saved in the victim’s browser were being synchronised.

 In 2020, the attack on SolarWinds, strongly suspected to be the Russian foreign intelligence service, was one of the most destructive supply chain attacks in history.
 Apparently, the hackers infiltrated the software-building process and infected legitimate software updates with malware.
 This affected a chain of organisations including the US Department of Defence and Microsoft.

 Unfortunately, this is likely to be just a taste of what’s to come, as more and more organisations turn towards software as a service and cloud-based technology solutions.